alexanderlin96/Neurobatch/README.md

 ````
 the usage of the flags are explained in the [Example Usage](#example-usage) Section

 **IMPORTANT** This script doesn't check if the system has enough memory.
-Each Functional Connectivity file is 1.1 MB large.
-Before running the script, take into account how much memory is needed.
+Each Functional Connectivity file is 1.1 MB large and each Meta-analytic Coactivation file is variable.
+Before running the script, take into account how much memory is needed to avoid errors.

 After running the script, your input csv file will have Functional Connectivity download links in column 4 and Meta-analytic Coactivation download links in column 5.